huydo94/trill-tube/README.md

 meteor
 ```

 to run the app.
-Go to your browser (preferable Chrome) and enter localhost:3000 to view the site.
+Go to your browser (preferably Chrome) and enter localhost:3000 to view the site.